 It has also been shown that students are more likely to be influenced by us when they are in a positive mood, so it is important to be aware of this and try to avoid punishing students during times when they are not likely to respond well.

-There are many different reinforcers that can be used effectively with students with autism.
-It is important for teachers, therapists, and parents to provide reinforcement each time the student makes a positive choice, rather than expecting them to learn by only receiving reinforcement every now and again.
+There are many different reinforcers that can be used effectively with students.
+It is important for teachers, administrators, and parents to provide reinforcement each time the student makes a positive choice, rather than expecting them to learn by only receiving reinforcement every now and again.

 Reinforcement needs to be immediate (the student should receive whatever it is that they want or need straight away) and tangible (it needs to give them something that they can physically see).
 Caregivers also need to ensure that students know exactly why they are receiving reinforcement (i.e., because of something that they did) and what it is for (i.e., “you chose to work quietly on your own”).

 These reinforcers can include praise, rewards, privileges, play/social time with other people, access to preferred items of equipment (such as iPads, video games, etc.), and breaks from the educational tasks (such as picking up litter in the classroom).